This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Why are there still no Worms in my garden

-Have you already tried the above guidelines, but none seem to be working?
+Have you tried the above guidelines, but none seem to work?
 If there is no activity despite your efforts, begin by dwelling on the following questions:

 1. Could critters eat the worms or prevent them from coming to your garden?